-A recent Aberdeen research report, commissioned by SAP, stresses the importance of the sales and marketing relationship for “best-in-class” companies.
-Each team needs to understand who’s bringing what to the table, and how best to collaborate to close more sales.
+The sales and marketing relationship for “best-in-class” companies is critical – each team needs to understand who’s bringing what to the table, and how best to collaborate to close more sales.

-To start the conversations at your own company, here are a few key priorities to get the teams better aligned for success.
+To start the conversations at your own company, follow a few key priorities to get the teams better aligned for success

 1. Ownership of a lead must be shared by both sales and marketing.